rm-hull/cljs-dataview/README.md

 followed by 3 vertex co-ordinates and some attributes in the form of a 16-bit word -- the normal and the vertexes are constructed out of repeated application of the ```point-spec``` above.
-Note that since the ```point-spec``` has side-effects it is important to call _doall_ for force evaluation, otherwise _repeatedly_ will act lazily.
+Note that since the ```point-spec``` has side-effects it is important to call _doall_ to force evaluation, otherwise _repeatedly_ will act lazily.

 ```clojure